graphql-java/java-dataloader/README.md

 Calling the above will ensure that every call to `.load()` will produce a new promise, and requested keys will not be saved in memory.

 However, when the memoization cache is disabled, your batch function will receive an array of keys which may contain duplicates!
 Each key will be associated with each call to `.load()`.
-Your batch loader should provide a value for each instance of the requested key as per the contract
+Your batch loader MUST provide a value for each instance of the requested key as per the contract

 ```java
         userDataLoader.load("A");